bluemirrstudio/FNFBluemirr/README.md

 IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMPILED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL

-based by Holiday Part || and psychEngine
+based by The Holiday Mod Part || and PsychEngine v0.5.1

 ## Credits / shoutouts